kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 #### spec.sslPolicy

 Cluster administrators can use the optional `sslPolicy` field to specify the SSL policy for the load balancers that belong to this IngressClass.
-If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/ssl-policy annotation` annotation.
+If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/ssl-policy` annotation.

 #### spec.subnets